 The first step of farming is the seeds.
 Choose good quality organic seeds.
 Soak them for 10-12 hours.
 After that drain out the water and cover the seeds with a moist towel or napkin for 12 to 24 hours depending on the variety of crops you are growing.

 Your microgreens will not need light for the initial phase.
 After that, it will need at least 4 hours of sunlight or Fluorescent light for healthy growth.
-If you are growing during the winter season, your plants may require more light.
+If you are growing during winter, your plants may require more light.

 Harvesting Time for Microgreens